zoujiayun/cmlHelpR/README.md

 # cmlHelpR

-This package and repository is a simple way for me to collect functions I've written to analyses `CODEML` output.
+This package and repository is a simple way for me to collect functions I've written to analyse CodeML output from my [parallel_codeml](https://github.com/a-lud/parallel_codeml) pipeline.

-The functions are continually being tweaked, and in many instances serve a specific purpose for what I am trying to do.
-Nevertheless, I've endeavoured to make the functions as extensible as possible.
+The functions are continually being tweaked, and in many instances serve a specific purpose for what I am trying to accomplish.
+Nevertheless, I've endeavoured to make the functions extensible to some degree.

 In the sections below I'll demonstrate some use cases of the major functions of interest.